trans-travel/trans-travel/us/ky.md

  * Trans medical care is legal for adults
  * A law banning puberty blockers, hormone therapy, and surgery for people under 18 has passed and became law.
-It was initially blocked by court, but that block has been invalidated due to a decision by the US appeals court (last checked on September 15, 2023).
+It was initially blocked by court, but that block has been invalidated while an appeal to the US Supreme Court is underway (last checked on Mar 14, 2025).
  * Parents who allow children to receive trans care including puberty blockers, hormone therapy, and surgery are not criminalized, as the law applies only to medical providers.